 Monitoring traffic at home

-ISPs have equipment that make monitoring internet traffic fairly easy.
+ISPs have equipment that makes monitoring internet traffic fairly easy.
 They usually don’t do it, because you and I just aren’t that interesting.
 Only when law enforcement arrives with a warrant might they start to pay closer attention.

 Most home or small business routers don’t have full monitoring functionality.
 That’s not what they’re built for.
 Some might be able to expose what websites and internet services have been visited, but not the data exchanged as part of those visits.